-The subtitle of this set is slightly inaccurate as almost all the content focuses on the year 1968, two of the DVDs specifically dealing with James Brown's concert at the Boston Garden the day after Martin Luther King Jr. was assassinated, but that doesn’t make the content any less compelling.
+The subtitle of this set is slightly inaccurate as almost all the content focuses on the year 1968, two of the DVDs specifically dealing with his concert at the Boston Garden the day after Martin Luther King Jr. was assassinated, but that doesn’t make the content any less compelling.

 The details were worked out, although there’s disagreement about whether the full amount was paid, and the show went on, portions of which appear throughout, but towards the end things began to get out of control and had the chance to turn dangerous.
 Young African-Americans began to get on stage.
 Cops, mostly white, shoved people back into the audience, but Brown said he could handle it.
 Yet the fans kept coming.
 Finally, Brown stopped the show and chastised the revelers, asking for respect, not only for himself but for themselves.
 They finally listened and let him finish the show, which was immediately rebroadcast.

 After the concert, the documentary deals with Brown’s rise as a leading figure for Black Americans, not necessarily as a political figure but through his music.
 He wrote songs like “Soul Power” and “(Say It Loud) I’m Black and I’m Proud.”
 He spoke out on issues when given the chance, yet he did what he believed.
 The Left turned on him when he went to entertain troops in Vietnam and later supported Nixon re-elected.